-The cost model for National Efficient Cost Determination 2022-23 (NEC22) comprises of 370 small rural hospitals, the same number as NEC21.
-Of these, 365 were used in the modelling.
-Five hospitals were excluded from modelling due to incomplete data, but continue to have their efficient cost manually calculated using NEC22 cost model parameters.
-There are nine major city hospitals, 23 specialist psychiatric and one other hospital that are block funded on a separate basis.
-The initial data preparation of the NEC22 model remains largely unchanged from NEC21, involving the estimation of in-scope activity and expenditure within the admitted, emergency and non-admitted streams.
+The cost model for National Efficient Cost Determination 2023-24 (NEC23) comprises of 368 small rural hospitals, two less hospitals compared to NEC22.
+Of these, 289 were used in the modelling.
+While 79 hospitals were excluded from modelling due to incomplete data, they continue to have their efficient cost calculated using NEC23 cost model parameters.
+There are nine major city hospitals, 22 specialist psychiatric and one other hospital that are block funded on a separate basis.
+The initial data preparation of the NEC23 model remains largely unchanged from NEC22, involving the estimation of in-scope activity and expenditure within the admitted, emergency and non-admitted streams.

-Similar to the NEC21 cost model, the NEC22 cost model adopts the fixed-plus-variable model with the application of a low-outlier threshold.
+Similar to the NEC22 cost model, the NEC23 cost model adopts the fixed-plus-variable model with the application of a low-outlier threshold.
 The low-outlier threshold is used to identify low-outlier establishments which report little activity but demonstrate high cost variability.
-It is calculated as the activity level (NWAU) corresponding to the mean of the residual (total in-scope expenditure less NEP x NWAU) divided by double the NEP.
-Of the 365 hospitals used for modelling in NEC22, there were 71 low-outlier hospitals, with the remaining 294 hospitals used to develop the cost model.
+It is calculated as the activity level (NWAU) corresponding to the mean of the residual (total in-scope expenditure less reference cost x NWAU) divided by double the reference cost.
+Of the 289 hospitals used for modelling in NEC23, there were 63 low-outlier hospitals, with the remaining 226 hospitals used to develop the cost model.
 The fixed-plus-variable model, includes a:

-- Variable component, which is dependent on the hospital's total activity level and calculated using a dollars-per-NWAU rate based on the corresponding year's NEP.
-For NEC22 this was \$5,307 per-NWAU. - Fixed component, which represents the fixed costs of the hospital where they are not suitably covered through the variable component.
-This is calculated as the mean of the residual (total in-scope expenditure less NEP x NWAU) for the hospital cohort of inner regional, outer regional and remote hospitals as well as all low-outlier hospitals with their total NWAU set to zero.
+- Variable component, which is dependent on the hospital's total activity level and calculated using a dollars-per-NWAU rate based on the corresponding year's reference cost.
+For NEC23 this was \$5,492 per-NWAU. - Fixed component, which represents the fixed costs of the hospital where they are not suitably covered through the variable component.
+This is calculated as the mean of the residual (total in-scope expenditure less reference cost x NWAU) for the hospital cohort of inner regional, outer regional and remote hospitals as well as all low-outlier hospitals with their total NWAU set to zero.
 The fixed component is dampened based on hospital size: smaller hospitals receive a greater fixed component while the large NEC hospitals, close to the block-funding eligibility threshold of 3,500 NWAU, receive a smaller fixed component.